hashobject/perun.io/resources/guides/built-ins.md

 ---
 Perun's built-in tasks are designed to provide the most commonly-needed functionality for building static sites.
-They were written with flexibility in mind, and can be customized in many different ways.
+They were written with flexibility in mind, and can be customized in many ways.
 Let's take an in-depth look at them.

 ## Content Tasks